“You’re not getting old; you’re getting ready.”-Ernestine Shepherd, the world’s oldest female competitive body builder.

 - Life Expectancy Fact: Americans Are Living Longer

-- Average Life Expectancy in America: Understanding the Statistics
+- Life Expectancy for Americans: Understanding the Statistics

 Statistics from the U.S. Census Bureau reveal that the 85-and over age group is the fastest-growing age group in America: